ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

         public string PreviousCrop1 => previousCrop1;
         public string PreviousCrop2 => previousCrop2;

-With these modifications, the ``CropSequenceEnforcer`` script is completed.
+With these changes in place, the ``CropSequenceEnforcer`` script is now complete.
-If you are uncertain if you implemented all changes correctly, you can compare your solution to the final version here:
+In case that you are uncertain if you implemented all changes correctly, you can compare your solution to the final version here:
 `CropSequenceEnforcer.cs <CropRotation_flexible_final/CropSequenceEnforcer.cs>`_.
 Please note, in case that you copy and paste all of the above code into the ``CropSequenceEnforcer`` node in the APSIM GUI, you may need to close and reopen the APSIM code editor to ensure that all changes are correctly reflected.

 This is a good opportunity to review standard C# naming conventions.
-When sharing code with other APSIM users (who may have limited C# experience), conventions are not always strictly followed.
+When sharing code with other APSIM users (who may have limited C# experience), conventions may not have always been strictly followed.
-Still, understanding the main aspects of typical naming conventions can be very helpful, especially when trying to understand existing C# scripts as a starting point before making own modifications.
+Still, understanding the main aspects of typical naming conventions can be very helpful when trying to understand existing C# scripts as a starting point before making own modifications.
 In this example, it is particularly useful to know that:

 - **camelCase** is used for local variables, private fields, and parameters.
 E.g., the private fields ``previousCrop1`` and ``previousCrop2``, the method parameter ``crop``, and local variables such as ``isCereal`` and ``isLegume``.
 - **PascalCase** is used for public types, properties, and methods.
 E.g., the class name ``CropSequenceEnforcer``, the method names ``AllowsSowing`` and ``RecordHarvest``, and the public properties ``PreviousCrop1`` and ``PreviousCrop2``.

-Said simply, ``previousCrop1`` is used only within ``CropSequenceEnforcer``, while ``PreviousCrop1`` is also accessible within our other scripts.
+Said simply, ``previousCrop1`` is used only within ``CropSequenceEnforcer``, while ``PreviousCrop1`` is accessible within our other scripts.

 Updating Sowing and Harvesting Manager Scripts
 ++++++++++++++++++++++++++++++++++++++++
-Now that we have the helper script in place, we can start modifying the sowing and harvesting manager scripts.
+Now that we have the helper script in place, we can start modifying the sowing and harvesting *manager* scripts.
 Specifially, we want to rely on the ``CropSequenceEnforcer`` to ensure that the various ``CanSow`` properties enforce the crop sequencing rules, and that the ``HarvestCrop()`` method records all crops that have been harvested.
 Arbitrarily, let us here jointly modify the ``SowHarvest_wheat`` *manager* (while modifications to the three other *manager* scripts are identical).
-Let us select the ``Script`` tab to access the C# code.
+Please select the ``Script`` tab to access the C# code.

 As a first change, we define the private variable *cropSequenceEnforcer* in the script and link it to the existing ``CropSequenceEnforcer`` node in the simulation tree, allowing access to its properties and methods.